stackhub/service-prometheus/README.md

 The Prometheus configuration is extremely simple so as to offer very little opinion on how a user would run the Prometheus service itself.
-For information on configuring Prometheus to meet your needs, please see [their documentation](http://prometheus.io/docs/operating/configuration/).
+For information on configuring Prometheus to meet _your_ needs, please see [the documentation](http://prometheus.io/docs/operating/configuration/).

+When coupled with the StackEngine Scheduler, use of this container means that adding a new host to your mesh through the container applicaiton center will see `cAdvisor` start on that host and register itself with Prometheus.

+Scale without headache.

 # Usage